Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 We assessed our approaches under various parameters, security budgets, and concurrent attacks.
 We tested them on five real-world interdependent systems and five attack graph datasets.
 Our experiments suggest that our approach can enhance the security level of interdependent systems and serve as a good alternative to existing resource allocation approaches.
 Our open-source implementation follows object-oriented programming principles, making it easy for researchers to conduct their own experiments and modify our approaches as needed.

 # References
+1) [1] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
+2008.
+Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
+In International Workshop on Recent Advances in Intrusion Detection.
+Springer, 271–290.
+2)